 Rock River Christian Camp offers Christian camping in a wooded setting near Polo, Illinois.
 Camp gives kids a chance to unplug from their normal world and learn about God with friends new and old.
 RRCC provides a wide variety of camping experiences open to families and campers of all age groups.

 All year long, we offer a variety of special events and programs for kids, parents, and the whole family.
 See the current happenings in the online edition of The Torch.

 Questions?
-Contact Children’s Minister Chelsea Davis.
+Contact Interim Children’s Minister Darlene Lamb.